HefnaValravn/ubuntu_server/extra_exercises/explanation_http.md

 I ensure that Apache allows .htaccess overrides by changing the configuration in the www1.conf file to include `AllowOverride AuthConfig`.
 I then reload apache.

+Most importantly, I add A type DNS records for all subzones (www1 and www2) in the `/var/lib/bind/nicolas-benedettigonzalez.sasm.uclllabs.be.db` file.

 That is the first part of the assignment.